mongodb/specifications/source/retryable-reads/retryable-reads.rst

 ..
 [1] The first and second commands will be identical unless variations in
        parameters exist between wire/server versions.

 3c.
-If the retry attempt fails
+If a retry attempt fails
 ''''''''''''''''''''''''''''''

+If a retry attempt also fails and `Client Side Operations Timeout`_ (CSOT) is enabled and the timeout has not yet expired, then the Driver MUST jump back to step 2b above in order to allow multiple retry attempts.

-If the retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see `SDAM: Error Handling
+Otherwise, drivers MUST update their topology according to the SDAM spec (see `SDAM: Error Handling
 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling>`__).
-If an error would not allow the caller to infer that an attempt was made (e.g. connection pool exception originating from the driver), the original error should be raised.
-If the retry failed due to another retryable error or some other error originating from the server, that error should be raised instead as the caller can infer that an attempt was made and the second error is likely more relevant (with respect to the current topology state).
+If an error would not allow the caller to infer that an attempt was made (e.g. connection pool exception originating from the driver), the previous error should be raised.
+If a retry failed due to another retryable error or some other error originating from the server, that error should be raised instead as the caller can infer that an attempt was made and the second error is likely more relevant (with respect to the current topology state).